 Stade Pierre de Coubertin

-Not far from Nice you have obviously neighbour AS Monaco, but heading to the west you have some real classic football gems.
-A 30 minute-drive from Nice and you arrive in among the jetset of Cannes, world famous for its yearly film festival.
+Not far from Nice, you have neighbour AS Monaco, but heading to the west you have some real classic football gems.
+A 30 minute-drive from Nice and you arrive in Cannes, world-famous for its yearly film festival.
 In the area of La Bocca lays the Stade Pierre de Coubertin of AS Cannes, where a certain Zinédine Zidane debuted as a professional player.
-Fun fact: the stadium has extendable floodlights, because of the runway of the nearby airport of Cannes.
+Fun fact: The stadium has extendable floodlights, because of the runway of the nearby airport of Cannes.

 Stade du Fort Carré

-Even further back in time we go in Antibes, halfway Cannes and Nice.
-This coastal town was even a host city for the World Cup of 1938.
-The Stade du Fort Carré still exists - albeit unrecognizably changed - as is at the Avenue du 11.
+In Antibes, which is located between Nice and Cannes, we go even further back in time.
+This coastal town was a host city for the World Cup of 1938.
+The Stade du Fort Carré still exists - albeit unrecognizably changed - on the Avenue du 11.
 Novembre.
 From the pitch, you have an amazing view over the bay of Nice.

-Home match tickets for OGC Nice can be bought at the official website of the club.
-For most games, you can still buy a ticket on match day at the stadium as well, but not when PSG, Marseille or Monaco are visiting the Allianz Rivièra.
+Tickets for OGC Nice can be bought at the club's official website.
+For most games, you can still buy a ticket in the stadium on match day as well, but not when PSG, Marseille or Monaco are visiting the Allianz Rivièra.

 How to get there

-When you approach Nice on motorway A8 from the west, you can not miss the stadium in a flat, relatively undevelopment area.
+When you approach Nice on Motorway A8 from the west, you can not miss the stadium in a flat, relatively undeveloped area.
 It's directly adjacent to exit 52, and there's plenty of parking space created over the last years.
-From the city center, you can also take the tram: with tram 2 from the city and a change to tram 3 at Grand Arénas, you can reach the stadium in 30 minutes.
+From the city center, you can also take the tram.
+With tram 2 from the city and a change to tram 3 at Grand Arénas, you can reach the stadium in 30 minutes.
 The train is an option as well: From Nice Ville station you take the train to Nice Saint-Augustin, where you can take a shuttle bus directly to the stadium.